 Capstone in Creative Sustainability

-Capstone in Creative Sustainability is a course where students work in multidisciplinary teams towards finding creative solutions to real-life social and environmental challenges brought by partner organizations (clients).
 The student teams consist of students who are in the final year of their Master’s Degree studies in the Creative Sustainability programme at Aalto University.
-Their backgrounds range from business to design and built environment, with an emphasis on sustainability and multidisciplinarity.
+Their backgrounds range from business to design and chemical engineering and materials science, with an emphasis on sustainability and multidisciplinarity.

 Students apply to the course projects by expressing their preferences in a motivation letter, which ensures a good fit and motivation of the student teams for the projects.